mtsxn/AdventofCode/README.md

-# AdventofCode
+# Advent of Code
-My Advent of Code solutions
+My Advent of Code solutions in JavaScript, im still learning this language so they may not be the best